giantswarm/docs/src/content/guides/prepare-azure-subscription-for-tenant-clusters/index.md

 After the organization's credentials are set, you can create clusters owned by that organization.
 These clusters' resources will be created in your Azure subscription.

-### 4. Configure Subscription to allow Giant Swarm Support actions
+## Configure Subscription to allow access for Giant Swarm Support

 Last step while configuring your Subscription is to grant access for Giant Swarm Ops/Support to your subscription in order to provide 24/7 support.
 Access to the portal is important part of the provided support, where in some cases manual interventions have to take place.